Non-standard neutrino interactions in light mediator models at reactor experiments

 As we are only interested in the neutrino-electron interactions, we assume that only the electron diagonal interactions are non-zero.
 In general, there is no strong reason to forbid the other interactions.
 Actually it is very interesting, though computationally very complex, to turn on all possible interactions.
 In that case, a global analysis based on the neutrino oscillation and scattering data will affect the parameter space.
-Previously such analysis was performed mostly for the heavy mediator case~(see for example~\cite{Dutta:2020che, Coloma:2022umy, Esteban:2018ppq, Esteban:2019lfo, Khan:2016uon}).
+Previously such analysis was performed mostly for the heavy mediator case~(see for example~\cite{Dutta:2020che, Coloma:2022umy, Esteban:2018ppq, Esteban:2019lfo, Khan:2016uon, Cheung:2021tmx, Denton:2022pxt}).
 A similar global analysis for the light scalar case will be very crucial to get bounds for a realistic light scalar model~\cite{Dutta:2022future}.
 From this point forward, the light scalar $h_1$ will be identified as $\phi$.
 In this work, we only consider the electron and $\nu_e$ couplings with the light mediators to investigate them at the reactors.